-From spicy rice cakes to buttercream gateaux, there’s Korean street food for every hour of the day.
-Here’s our rundown of the tastiest K-spots to try.
+From spicy rice cakes to soju cocktails, there’s Korean street food for every hour of the day.
+Here’s our rundown of the best spots to try.

 Which came first, the chicken or the beer?
 Find out at Sam Sam, specialising in crispy wings and chilled bevs.
-So how do you like your KFC (that’s Korean Fried Chicken)?
-Fried with sweet chilli, or with soy and garlic.
-Red-hot and spicy, dusted with snow cheese or drizzled with lemon mayonnaise.
+Order your chicken fried with sweet chilli, with soy and garlic, red-hot and spicy or dusted with snow cheese.
 And your beer?
-There’s Kirin, Max (Korean) and Furphy on tap, or Asahi by the bottle.
+There’s Korean faves Max and Cass by the bottle.
 Or go all out with a soju-rita – a cocktail of zesty ice granita spiked with an upturned bottle of soju.

 Start your Korean street-food journey at Sinjeon.
 It’s the go-to place for Seoul’s number one snack, tteokbokki (pronounced ‘doo-bok-kee’).
 These sweetly spiced rice cakes pack a chilli-powered punch.
 Try dipping fried fish cakes into the spicy sauce.
 Or top with a pot of melted cheese.
 Of course there’s much more on the menu at Sinjeon, including kimbap (Korean sushi), fried chicken and bibimbap.

-More of the best Korean spots in Melbourne
+More of the best Korean food in Melbourne

 The best dog-friendly staycations in Melbourne

 From hotels to fine dining, Melbourne's just better when you can bring your dog.

 Aesthetically pleasing and high quality Japanese-inspired dishes served in a thought provoking space